Urban adventures in Glasgow

 West End Adventure

-West End Adventure offer lots of great water-based activities for all ages along the Forth and Clyde canal.
-Try kayaking, stand-up paddleboarding and even yoga on a stand-up paddle board!
-Visit westendadventure.co.uk to find out more.
+West End Adventure offer exciting water-based activities along the Forth and Clyde canal.
+There are lots of great activities for all ages.
+Try kayaking, stand-up paddleboarding and even yoga on a paddle board!
+Visit West End Adventure to find out more.

 Glasgow to Edinburgh Canoe Trail

 Avoid public transport and try canoeing between Glasgow and Edinburgh.
 Follow the Scottish Canal's trail, paddle through the iconic Falkirk Wheel on route, and take in the beauty of Central Scotland from the water.
-Visit scottishcanals.co.uk for more information.
+Visit Scottish Canals website to start your adventure.

 Take a tour